Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/iOS.md

 You can do the request again to check the current authorization status afterwards.
 The permissions request dialog won’t display again if the user has already granted or denied authorization.

+You can also enable the automatical authorization request when the user launches the app, please check [notification settings](settings.html#request-authorization-on-app-launchs) for more details.

 Users might change the authorization status for each notification type at any time in the system settings, you can call [iOSNotificationCenter.GetNotificationSettings](../api/Unity.Notifications.iOS.iOSNotificationCenter.html#Unity_Notifications_iOS_iOSNotificationCenter_GetNotificationSettings) to check the actual authorization status when necessary.

 ### Device token